PeteyChan/SimpleECS/README.md

 var world = new World(); // creates a new World

-blueprint.world = world; // changes the world a blueprint creates entities in query.world = world;     // changes the world queries operate on
+blueprint.world = world; // changes the world a blueprint creates entities in query.world = world;     // changes the world query operate on

 var new_entity = entity.MoveTo(world); // moves entity from it's current world to it's new world and returns the entity's new value in that world
                                        // the original entity is now invalid